gasparka/pyha/docs/basic_usage.rst

     It is not convertable to VHDL, we use it to verify RTL against this.

 .. note::
-    Pyha operates on classes, they must be derived from pyha.HW baseclass.
+    Pyha operates on classes, they must be derived from pyha.HW.

 Next step is to write some unit-tests, at this point we want to define all the tests we can imagine, later we can use the same tests to verify the operation of